Ohlone College

-Ohlone offers 61 associate degrees leading to university transfer or careers and over 100 vocational certificate programs that provide job skill training.
+Ohlone offers 61 associate degree programs leading to university transfer or careers and over 100 vocational certificate programs that provide job skill training.

 History

-Established as a California Community College in 1965 following voter approval, Ohlone College serves the cities of Fremont and Newark and parts of Union City in the southeast region of the San Francisco Bay area.
-The Ohlone Community College District is a single college district with two campuses and an e-campus.
+Established as a California Community College in 1965 following voter approval, Ohlone College serves the cities of Fremont and Newark and parts of Union City in the Alameda County, southeast of San Francisco Bay.
+The Ohlone Community College District includes two campuses and an e-campus.

-Officially named Ohlone College on June 18, 1967, the institution's name honors the Ohlone people, whose unceded lands include the Fremont and Newark area that the school was founded, as well as much of the surrounding San Francisco Bay area, that the Ohlone people stewarded for hundreds of years prior to the arrival of Europeans.
+The college was named Ohlone College on June 18, 1967, in honor of the Ohlone people, whose unceded lands include much of the surrounding area.

-A board of trustees was elected in 1966, which then hired the founding president, Dr. Stephen Epler, in June 1966.
+A board of trustees was elected in 1966, which then hired the founding president, Stephen Epler, in June 1966.
 The college opened in fall 1967 at the Serra Center, a temporary site on Washington Boulevard.
-Eventually the college went out to the community for a $10 million bond and in 1972 began construction of the new Ohlone College campus on Mission Boulevard in Fremont.
+Eventually the college issued a municipal bond for $10 million and in 1972 began construction of the new Ohlone College campus on Mission Boulevard in Fremont.

 Ernest J. Kump designed the original nine buildings that make up the academic village.
 Buildings added later to the campus include the performing arts center, the technology center, the child development center and the student services center.
-A second campus was constructed in Newark, California, The Ohlone College Newark Center for Health Sciences and Technology, which opened in 2008.
+A second campus in Newark, The Ohlone College Newark Center for Health Sciences and Technology, opened in 2008.

-Including Dr. Epler, Ohlone has had only seven presidents in its 45+ year history.
-In 2020, Dr. Eric Bishop was selected to be the school's seventh president.
+Ohlone has had eight presidents.
+Eric Bishop was selected to be the school's seventh president in 2020 and Charles S. Sasaki was appointed president in 2023.